AHG Guide to Getting an Herbal Education

 - Comprehensive on-site courses

 There are several programs in the United States, and a number of programs in the United Kingdom that offer a full two to three-year course of study in clinical herbal medicine, frequently meeting all or most of the AHG Educational Guidelines.
-Many of these programs also offer some degree of on-site clinical training, though not necessarily enough to meet AHG clinical practice requirements for professional membership.
+Many of these programs also offer some degree of on-site clinical training, though not necessarily enough to meet AHG clinical practice requirements for Registered Herbalist.
 The advantages of on-site training include exposure to many practitioners and teachers, as well as the opportunity to learn in a group setting.
 The primary disadvantages are cost and limited availability of schools.

 Graduating from programs that offer training in western botanical medicine, whether or not they are accredited, does not confer one the right to practice herbal medicine, as there are no states in the United States where clinical herbalists are legally recognized as accepted members of the health care profession.